djdt/spcal/docs/source/background/thresholds.rst

 To convert these values into counts the detector is calibrated to determine the SIA, typically by analysing a very low concentration sample, i.e. one that is likely to only produce single-ion events.
 Multiple aquistions of raw data from the detector are summed and then normalised to approxmate the signal produced for 1 ion (count) by dividing by the mean of the recorded SIA.

-Compound-Poisson sampling must be used to accurately determine detection thresholds for spICP-ToF, ideally of the actual SIA of the instrument [3]_ .
+Compound-Poisson sampling must be used to accurately determine a :term:`detection threshold` for spICP-ToF, ideally of the actual SIA of the instrument [3]_ .
 In SPCal, this can be performed by brute force simulation or by using a log-normal approximation of the SIA.
 For both methods, the lambda (mean) value of the Poisson is taken as the mean signal in the data set.
 The simulation uses a given SIA distribution to generate a compound-Poisson distributed data and determines the threshold from the appropriate quantile of this data.
-While accurate at high error rates (>1e3) the computational cost to simulate enough samples for low error rates is too high to be practical [4]_ .
+While accurate at high :term:`error rate` (>1e3) the computational cost to simulate enough samples for low :term:`error rate` is too high to be practical [4]_ .

 Log-normal approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^